If you are passing objects into or out of a parfor-loop,

 sliced input variable.
 If you need to call a function handle with

-the loop index variable as an argument, use feval
+the loop index variable as an argument, use feval.

-For example, suppose you had a for
+For example, suppose you had a for-loop that

 performs: